shardrunner/libdl/README.md

 - [ ] Convert more to matrix operations
 - [ ] Use noalias()
 - [ ] Activation function remove multiple copies with either pointers, in place or pass result reference
+- [ ] Check reference passing, if they get assigned

 ### Questions:
 - Make sub libs to speed up compiling time by not having to compile everything?